wshyang/csv-sanitizer/README.md

 ## Program State

-The program maintains a state, saved to a 'program_state.pkl' file, which includes the file name, input dataframe, references dataframe, and a counter variable; this state is loaded if it exists and matches the current file, and is deleted after the output file is saved.
+The program maintains a state, saved to a 'program_state.pkl' file, which includes the file name, input dataframe, `OriginalReferencesDataframe` dataframe, and a counter variable; this state is loaded if it exists and matches the current file, and is deleted after the output file is saved.
 The program saves the state every time it processes 0.5% of the total lines and resumes from the previous state at the line indicated by the counter value.

 ## Logic and Algorithm